 A good general contractor is going to be there for what your house needs.
 He will listen to every creak and examine the root of the problem.
 Is the insulation dirty in spots?
 Is there mold on the sheathing?
 Knob and tube wiring?
 A general contractor knows a house, and if it has a problem, the general contractor will be the first to know.

-Architects, carpenters, plumbers, electricians, cabinetmakers they all use terms most homeowners do not understand.
+Architects, carpenters, plumbers, electrician long island, cabinetmakers they all use terms most homeowners do not understand.
 Your general contractor has seen that look on your face before and knows when to explain what was just said so that you have a clear understanding of what is going on.

 Sometimes the general contractor will get to take off all of these other hats, hang them up and put on his tool belt.
 It may seem like all the general contractor does is respond to text messages and chat with subcontractors, but once in awhile, he will actually get to pick up a tool instead of a cell phone.
 For most general contractors, getting to take part in the construction job is actually rewarding!